Alwinius/bow/readme.md

 # Bow

+Bow detects updated image tags from a Docker registry of images defined in a GitOps deployment repository containing Kubernetes Deployments/StatefulSets or Helm templates.

+Since it is forked from Keel.sh, it supports many of its features as well.

 ## Getting started

+Bow needs to have write access to the deployment repository to update it when Bow detects new images.
+You can either set REPO_USERNAME and REPO_PASSWORD environment variables (ideally from a Kubernetes Secret) or mount the files `id_rsa` and `known_hosts` into `/root/.ssh/`.

 - create secret to use for git auth
-`kubectl -n bow create secret generic ssh-key-secret --from-file=/home/alwin/.ssh/petclinic-deploy --from-file=/home/alwin/.ssh/petclinic-deploy.pub --from-file=/home/alwin/.ssh/known_hosts`
+`kubectl -n bow create secret generic ssh-key-secret --from-file=/home/alwin/.ssh/id_rsa --from-file=/home/alwin/.ssh/known_hosts`
 - check and adapt `deployment/deployment-norbac.yaml`
     - specifically set REPO_ environment variables
 - apply yaml `kubectl apply -f deployment/deployment-norbac.yaml`